 The first step in planning a Norway family vacation is to choose how you will travel: by cruise, by car or by well-connected public ferries and trains in packaged tours like the popular Norway in a Nutshell tours.
 Regardless of the transportation, the key with kids is to avoid “fjordom” — a mix of too many long ferry rides on gorgeous fjords with nothing to do but admire the scenery.
 What makes the fjords fun with kids are the interesting towns, excursions and activities that complement the natural beauty.

 We've been there with kids and can help!
-Ciao Bambino Family Vacation Advisors can book accommodations, recommend activities for all ages, and more.
+Ciao Bambino Family Travel Advisors can book accommodations, recommend activities for all ages, and more.
 Click to send us a request >

 I worked with Visit Norway and Fjord Norway to create a 10-day road trip with my son that included Oslo, Bergen and several towns in the fjords.
 Though nervous about navigating solo with my teenage son, it turns out that driving in Norway is easy, especially with Google Maps.
 Norwegians are helpful and most speak English if there are questions.